syrilster/spring-currency-conversion-service/README.md

     * Request goes to Zuul(API gateway) log filter to do logging.
     * Then Zuul api gateway calls the currency exchange service.
 * Distributed tracing allows us to check where the exact failure is.
 This is because sleuth assigns one unique id for all requests in the chain.
+* Centralized log tracing using ELK Stack.
+"ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
+Elasticsearch is a search and analytics engine.
+Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
+Kibana lets users visualize data with charts and graphs in Elasticsearch.